 Diagnostic Imaging Residency Program Selection Process

-Tufts’ residents are selected through the Veterinary Internship and Residency matching program (VIRMP).
-This program collects all of the information required of candidates, and formalizes all applications nationwide.
-You MUST apply through VIRMP’s matching program in order to be considered for a radiology residency at Cumings School of Veterinary Medicine at Tufts University.
+Tufts residents are selected through the Veterinary Internship and Residency Matching Program (VIRMP).
+This program collects all the information required of candidates and formalizes all applications nationwide.
+You MUST apply through VIRMP’s matching program to be considered for a radiology residency at Cumings School of Veterinary Medicine at Tufts University.

-The application package and additional information can be obtained by writing to the following address:
+The application package and additional information can be obtained at the VIRMP website

-The VIRMP match uses extensively a web-based interphase for the application process.
-Prospective interns/residents can create accounts, fill in applications and enter rank order (program choices) starting October of each year.
-Your applications must be received by all institutions by the first week of December.
-Residency programs through VIRMP can be accessed at: http://www.virmp.org/virmp/
+The VIRMP uses a web-based interface for the application process.
+Prospective residents can create accounts, fill in applications, and enter their ranked list of programs starting in November.
+Applications must be received by all institutions by the first week of January.
+Descriptions of residency programs can be accessed through VIRMP's program search.

 Tufts’ minimum requirements for a new resident are as follows:

-1) DVM or equivalent degree, as established by the educational commission for foreign veterinary graduates (ECFVG) from the AVMA (American Veterinary Medical Association).
-For information contact: http://www.avma.org/education/ecfvg/default.asp
+- DVM or equivalent degree, as established by the educational commission for foreign veterinary graduates (ECFVG) from the AVMA (American Veterinary Medical Association).
+For information contact AVMA Educational commission for foreign veterinary graduates

-2) Clinical Internship (one year), also arranged through VIRMP, or equivalent private practice experience (usually 2-3 years).
-Applicants with basic sciences background, such as people holding a post graduate degree (Master, PhD), may use their post graduate degree in lieu of the internship year.
+- Clinical Internship (one year), also arranged through VIRMP, or equivalent private practice experience (usually 2-3 years).
+Applicants with a basic sciences background, such as people holding a post graduate degree (Masters, PhD), may use their post graduate degree in lieu of the internship year.
 Postgraduate work with a direct application to clinical practice is preferred.

-4) Letter of intent, in which you explain why you want the radiology residency, why you are specifically interested in Tufts University, what can you contribute to our program, and what you want to do once you become a radiologist.
+- Letter of intent, in which you explain why you want a radiology residency, what you will contribute to our program, and what you want to do once you become a radiologist.

-6) Veterinary Medicine diploma (certified translation into English if it is in any other language).
+- Veterinary Medical diploma (certified translation into English if it is in any other language).

-New residents are accepted by Tufts University every year.
-Approximately 35 candidates apply, and there is usually only one open position per year in radiology.
+New residents are accepted by Cummings School at Tufts University every year.
+Approximately 100 candidates apply, and there are usually two open positions per year in radiology.
 Both sponsored and unsponsored positions may be offered each year.